Paid per task or piece of work done

 Work out the fair rate

-Divide it by 1.2 (this means new workers won’t be disadvantaged if they’re not as fast as the others yet).
+Divide the average rate of work by 1.2 (this means new workers will not be disadvantaged if they’re not as fast as the others yet).

 Divide the hourly minimum wage rate by that number to work out the fair rate for each piece of work completed.